My goal is to explain how Fibery is different from Coda and what strengths and weaknesses it has. Coda is a powerful, but weird product.

 - You can’t connect Documents (almost) and relations are quite poor overall.

-In Fibery you can create apps with deep hierarchies, connect several processes together, extract information from several databases and replace sophisticated existing tools.
+In Fibery you can create spaces with deep hierarchies, connect several processes together, extract information from several databases and replace sophisticated existing tools.

-The vocabulary is not as rich as in Coda, there are concepts like App, Type, Field, View and Document.
+The vocabulary is as rich as in Coda, there are concepts like Space, Database, Field, View and Document.

 In Fibery there are less workarounds and everything is tight-knit together.

-Translation sheet (as close as it can get) Coda — Fibery Document — App Page — Document or View Master Table — Type Field — Field Record — Entity View — View Pack - X
+Translation sheet (as close as it can get) Coda — Fibery Document — Space Page — Document or View Master Table — Database Field — Field Record — Entity View — View Pack - X

 We’ll try to create a basic process in both tools.
 Let’s take a simple Product Tracking process with Epics and Features.
 Epics are huge requirements that are broken down to smaller requirements (Features).